 Training Admission and Exclusion Panel Members

 All exclusion panel members must be trained at least every two years.
-While the 2012 Admission Code does not stipulate a timescale, two years is probably right for admission appeal panel members too.
+While the 2012 Admission Appeals Code does not stipulate a timescale, two years is probably right for admission appeal panel members too.
 It is essential that panel members have sufficient knowledge of the latest rules to carry out their duties.
-A new Exclusion Guidance was published in 2017; your panel members cannot hear exclusion appeals unless they have had training in the 2017 guidance.
+The current Exclusion Guidance was published in 2017; your panel members cannot hear exclusion appeals unless they have had training in the 2017 guidance.

 Over the last few years there has been a steady rise in the number of complaints to the Local Government Ombudsman and the Education and Skills Funding Agency.
-A well trained panel will result in less successful complaints to the Ombusman or EFA.
+A well trained panel will result in less successful complaints to the Ombusman or EFSA.

 Each year we deliver around 25 admission and permanent exclusion courses for a number of Local Authorities and School Admission Authorities.
-Our Principal, Stephen Payne, also chaired an Admissions Conference for a national training organisation.
+Our Principal, Stephen Payne, has also chaired an Admissions Conference for a national training organisation.
+Stephen is also currently Chair of the Greater London Region of the National Association of School Appeal Clerks.

 Our training days are delivered over 4 plus hours and include interactive sessions and good old fashion powerpoint lectures!
 Details training notes are provided for all delegates.